Explore expanding 4 digit numbers with your students using this number expander template.

 This place value number expander gives your students the tactile experience they need to expand 4-digit numbers physically.
 These expander templates have been a staple in many classrooms to help students understand place value and the correct way to read and write 4-digit numbers.

 How To Use This Resource

 - Print out a sheet of expanders for each student.
 Have them cut out each expander.

-- On one expander, write a 4-digit number placing each digit in a white box.
+- Write a 4-digit number on one expander, placing each digit in a white box.

 - Starting with the first white box, fold the two gray boxes behind it, accordion style.
 You should now have the first two white boxes side by side.

 - Repeat this process for each set of gray boxes.
-When you are finished, you should only be able to see the white boxes forming your 4-digit number.
+When you are finished, you should only be able to see the white boxes forming your 3-digit number.

 This resource allows students to see some of the different combinations that make your 4-digit number.
-For example, if your number is 3,982, by revealing different gray boxes you can see that it equals:
+For example:

 - 3,982 ones